joacorapela/pystarters2021/instructions/4_neural_data_analysis.md

 ### Exercise 1

-1. create function `plot_panel` and modify the code to invoke it
+1. create a function `plot_panel` if the script `doPlotsCodeFromHellImproved.py` and modify the script to invoke it
-2. `git status`
-3. add `doPlotsCodeFromHellImproved.py` to git
+2. add `doPlotsCodeFromHellImproved.py` to version control

 ### Modules